swengr-janan/project-strays/README.md

 # What is Project Strays?

-It is a limited edition NFT collection that aims to help stray dogs here (but not limited to) in the Philippines.
+It is a limited edition NFT collection with instrinic value and utility that aims to help stray dogs here (but not limited to) in the Philippines.

-# Total Supply : 3,3333
+# Total Supply
+3,333 free-ranging urban dogs

-# Ethereum Blockchain
+# Blockchain
+Ethereum